Mharbulous/Paginator/docs/tutorial.md

     z-index: 2; /* Sits above the paper layer */
     background-color: transparent; /* IMPORTANT: Allows the paper layer to show through! */
     width: var(--paper-width); /* Matches the paper width */
-    padding: var(--paper-padding) var(--paper-padding) 0 var(--paper-padding); /* Adds padding like margins on a page */
+    padding: var(--paper-padding) var(--paper-padding) 0 var(--paper-padding); /* Adds padding like page-insets on a page */
     /* ... other styling ... */
 }
 ```

 The `.ink-layer` is set to `z-index: 2`, placing it visually above the `.paper-layer`.
 It's also set to `background-color: transparent` so you can see the paper visuals underneath.
-The width and padding are set using CSS variables (`--paper-width`, `--paper-padding`) which correspond to the size and margins of a physical page.
+The width and padding are set using CSS variables (`--paper-width`, `--paper-padding`) which correspond to the size and page-insets of a physical page.

 Finally, the Console Layer: